ArthurFerreira2/Herve/README.md

 ## WIP

-I bought "the risc-v reader, an open architecture atlas" from D. Paterson and A. Waterman and decided to write an ISA simulator ... **Welcome to the twisted world of computer scientists**
+I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and decided to write an ISA simulator ... **Welcome to the twisted world of computer scientists**

 The goal is to execute simple programs assembled with GAS (The GNU Assembler) and converted to binary files with objcopy (no elf support for the moment).